Health and wellbeing of child protection clients - advice

 All pre-school children will benefit from regular contact with the MCH service.

 The scientific evidence is clear that immunisations are safe and save lives.
-Immunisations are part of the health schedule for the Department of Health and Human Services and are considered routine medical care.
-Child protection practitioners should encourage parents, where the child is living at home, to immunise their child.
+Childhood immunisations are part of the immunisation schedule for Victoria determined by the Department of Health and are considered routine medical care (confirmed in section 3 of the Children, Youth and Families Act 2005 under the definition of ‘major long-term issue’).
+Child protection practitioners should encourage parents, where the child is living at home, to immunise their child, and provide support where required.

 If a child is in care, child protection practitioners should seek to establish if a child is up to date with their immunisations as part of the health assessment completed within the first 30 days of a child entering care and record this information on CRIS.
 If a child is behind with their immunisations arrange for these to be completed.
 Also note that adolescents have immunisation requirements.